161chihuahuas/kadence/tutorials/protocol.md

 Each Dusk node exposes a V3 hidden service to other nodes for receiving RPC messages _(4.
 Remote Procedure Calls)_.
-Requests sent to the RPC endpoint require a special HTTP header `x-kad-message-id` to be included that matches the `id` parameter in the associated RPC message _(4.1 Structure and Authentication)_.
+Requests sent to the RPC endpoint require a special HTTP header `x-dusk-message-id` to be included that matches the `id` parameter in the associated RPC message _(4.1 Structure and Authentication)_.

 ### 4    Remote Procedure Calls